 - Which authentication method should I choose for the Web Map Service (WMS) service?

 HTTP(S) Basic – this can be used via a GIS Software package and/or web application from any location.
 Together with the username, password and URL provided by us, multiple users within a business/organisation are able to access the service.
+Please not that it is not possible to append the username and password to the URL as this will not work in most web browsers.
 The HTTP(S) request parameters are:

 - User ID: (Configuration.Security.

 If your software is not/cannot be configured to pass through these parameters, then the Real World IP Address method should be chosen.

 Real World IP Address – if there is no support available within your software for HTTP(S) basic, then you can choose the Real World IP Address authentication method.
 You will need to provide us with an Internet-facing Real World IP Address from which the data requests will be made from.
 This method will prevent you from being able to log in to the service from any other location holding a different IP address.

 - I do not have a GIS system at the moment, what companies offer such a service?

 We do not recommend either suppliers or software products, as the most appropriate system will depend on many factors.
 We are working with our partners, to ensure their systems are OS OnDemand compliant.

 - My GIS provider is not OS OnDemand WMS compliant, what do I do?